easrindahl/Software-Engineering-Final-Project/README.md

 # Software-Engineering-Final-Project

+An event creator, organizer, and finder for any kind of event you can think of!

+## Getting Started

-This repository contains the source code for an application I created with a team using flutter and dart.
+This branch contains the project source code and is the branch to branch features off of and to merge them back in.
+The project is made with flutter and designed for android divices.